Get Michigan State University’s world-renown agricultural education right here at SMC!

 The ag tech degree is for those who want to work more hands-on with plants or animals on a farm, in orchards or in a greenhouse setting.

 The ag business degree is for those who want to work on the business side of agriculture or farming, such as running a small farm, ag-related sales, ag insurance, or ag loans.

 How the Partnership Works

 Students complete a Michigan State University Institute of Agricultural Technology certificate in either Fruit and Vegetable Crop Management or Agricultural Operations at SMC.
-They pair the MSU classes, which count as roughly half of an associate degree, with SMC general ed classes to earn an associate degree in agricultural technology from SMC.
+They pair the MSU classes, which count as roughly half of an associate degree, with SMC general ed classes to earn an associate degree in agricultural business from SMC.

 The Collegiate Farm Bureau is a student-led agriculture club focused on networking with peers, building leadership skills and developing career opportunities in agricultural fields.
 They often host ag speakers and ag-related events and travel to compete against CFBs across the state.